quantumblacklabs/kedro-telemetry/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Code Style: Black](https://img.shields.io/badge/code%20style-black-black.svg)](https://github.com/ambv/black)

+_**Please Note:** As part of our move to the [Linux Foundation](https://lfaidata.foundation/) Kedro-Telemetry has been moved to [`kedro-plugins`](https://github.com/kedro-org/kedro-plugins) and this repository will no longer be maintained.
+Please find an up-to-date copy of Kedro-Telemetry [here](https://github.com/kedro-org/kedro-plugins/tree/main/kedro-telemetry)._

+---

 To find out how Kedro's features are used, the [Kedro team](https://github.com/quantumblacklabs/kedro) have created the Kedro-Telemetry [plugin](https://kedro.readthedocs.io/en/stable/07_extend_kedro/04_plugins.html) to gather anonymised usage analytics.
 The data it gathers will help drive future development of Kedro because we can understand how the product is being used.
 Kedro-Telemetry uses [`pluggy`](https://pypi.org/project/pluggy/) hooks and [`requests`](https://pypi.org/project/requests/) to send data to [Heap Analytics](https://heap.io/).

 ## Privacy notice